 TreatmentCID Treatment review 2010

-For the MDR strains, consider tigecycline and colistin, amikacin, or minocycline (PubMed), which is not better or worse than tobramycin for efficacy or toxicity (Ref).
-Carbapenem resistant organisms may be treated best with ampicillin/sulbactam (oddly it is susceptible to the sulbactam component of Unisin) >colistin (PubMed).
-Resistance may develop resistance to tigecycline while on therapy (PubMed).
+For the MDR strains, consider tigecycline (PubMed) and colistin, amikacin, or minocycline (PubMed), which is not better or worse than tobramycin for efficacy or toxicity (Reference).
+Carbapenem resistant organisms may be treated best with ampicillin/sulbactam (oddly it is susceptible to the sulbactam component of Unisin) > colistin (PubMed).
+Resistance may develop to tigecycline while on therapy (PubMed).

 For colistin resistant, perhaps the the best option is colistin, a carbapenem, and ampicillin-sulbactam (PubMed ).